Merkle–Damgård construction: Fast wide-pipe construction

+Parallel algorithm

+The MD construction is inherently sequential.
+There is a parallel algorithm which constructs a collision-resistant hash function from a collision-resistant compression function.
+The hash function PARSHA-256 was designed using the parallel algorithm and the compression function of SHA-256.

 MD-compliant padding

 As mentioned in the introduction, the padding scheme used in the Merkle–Damgård construction must be chosen carefully to ensure the security of the scheme.
 Mihir Bellare gives sufficient conditions for a padding scheme to possess to ensure that the MD construction is secure: it suffices that the scheme be "MD-compliant" (the original length-padding scheme used by Merkle is an example of MD-compliant padding).
-Conditions:
+The conditions are: